 Kino Nights Film Series

-Named in the honor of the groundbreaking documentary work of The Kino-Eye Collective who revolutionized the representation of reality in cinema in the 1920s, Kino Nights is a new curated series of themed monthly screenings and conversations at the Melikian Center for Russian, East European and Eurasian Studies.
+Named in the honor of the groundbreaking documentary work of The Kino-Eye Collective who revolutionized the representation of reality in cinema in the 1920s, Kino Nights is a new curated series of themed monthly screenings and conversations at the Melikian Center for Russian, Eurasian and East European Studies.
 We feature present-day groundbreaking documentary and narrative cinema from Central, Eastern and Southeastern Europe, the Caucasus and Central Asia, contextualized in timely conversations with scholars and artists.
 Luiza Parvu and Toma Peiu program the series and facilitate the conversations.
 The screenings and conversations are free and open to all to attend.